takeiteasy/graphics/README.md

 See below screenshots for TODO list and the examples folder for some idea of how to use. ___Still a WIP, API subject to change a lot___.

+OSX will be the primary platform for all stuff, then after that is working to a level I like I will finish the windows port and after that the linux port.
+It's too much effort changing something on OSX then doing it on other platforms all the time.

 ## Building